shader-slang/slang/docs/stdlib-docgen.md

 Use `// @hidden:` to hide all declarations after the line for docgen purpose.
 Use `// @public: ` to stop hiding all declarations after the line.
-These two special lines act like C++'s visiblity modifiers: they apply to everything after it.
+These two special lines act like C++'s visibility modifiers: they apply to everything after it.

 ## How to preview generated html page locally